By Isaiah Makuei Kulang,

 On arrival to Juba, the regime suspected all those who mediated the truce were either Gen. Malong’s supporters or had their own clandestine motives yet all along they knew that they were working tirelessly for Gen. Malong and H.E Salva Kiir to solve whatever issue they had amicably.
 It is quite contradictory that they could be suspected of having any ulterior motives.
 At this point, when it had become abundantly clear that those within government circles had grown apprehensive of Ambassador Telar, he opted to resign since he no longer saw any value in representing his country as an ambassador yet his friend and boss had lost his trust in him.
 His continued occupation of the office he held had become an unfortunate contradiction of terms.
 After his resignation, the floodgates of decrees were opened.
 Several high ranking officials have been dismissed from their positions at supersonic speed.

 At this very critical time in South Sudan, the Country needs all the friends it can get.
 It desperately needs all hands on deck.
 Being suspicious of people who have given there all for their country is the highest level of betrayal.
 At the end of the day, this will just turn into another circus.
 We all need to sober up.
 As Robert Burns succinctly put it, ‘suspicion is a heavy armor and with its weight it impedes more than it protects.’
 How I pray that these words of wisdom ring true to the ears of those who need to hear them the most!

-The Author is a student in law and can be reached via firstname.lastname@example.org
+The author, Isaiah Makuei Kulang, is a law student and a concern citizen of South Sudan.
+He can be reached at firstname.lastname@example.org